IcySnex/ReCaptcha.Desktop/Documentation/docs/guide/how-to-use.md

 ---

 As you can see ReCaptcha.Desktop works perfectly and looks just like the origianl Google reCAPTCHA widget.
 And as you noticed, it was not really hard to set up, right?
+The full code for this example is on [GitHub](https://github.com/IcySnex/ReCaptcha.Desktop/tree/main/Samples/SimpleExampleMVVM), if you're interested.
 Good luck, verifying!